cristianrozas/nginx-ldap/README.md

 When you now access the NGINX server via port 80 you will get an authentication dialog.
 The user name for the test user is *test* and the password is *t3st*.

-#### Further information

-Information about how to configure NGINX with ldap can be found at the [nginx-auth-ldap module site](https://github.com/kvspb/nginx-auth-ldap).
+Further information about how to configure NGINX with ldap can be found at the [nginx-auth-ldap module site](https://github.com/kvspb/nginx-auth-ldap).

 ### Docker registry proxy configuration